-Flavors of basil, garlic, and tomatoes are simmered to robust perfection in this homemade and keto-friendly marinara sauce!!
-It is hearty, can be made using canned or fresh tomatoes, and is so easy to make.
-This recipe is also gluten-free, paleo, and whole30-friendly, with no added sugars, which means it can be enjoyed by those with food sensitivities.
+Flavors of basil, garlic, and tomatoes are simmered to robust perfection in this hearty, and easy marinara sauce!!
+This recipe, which can be made using canned or fresh tomatoes, is also keto, and paleo-friendly.

 One of my favorite things to do is to make different types of sauces from scratch.
-They are great for a variety of foods and make any dish taste much better.
-If you love them as much as I do, then you certainly want to check out these flavorful and fresh Moroccan chermoula and cilantro chimichurri sauces (both keto and paleo-friendly).
-They are always great additions to most savory meals.
+If you love homemade sauces as much as I do, then you certainly want to try our Moroccan chermoula and cilantro chimichurri sauces too (both are keto and paleo-friendly).

-- Healthy:- gluten-free, free from added sugars, vegan, paleo, whole30-friendly, and made with wholesome ingredients, this fresh paleo spaghetti sauce is better than any storebought sauce you could buy because it does not contain any artificial ingredients.
-As they say, homemade is indeed best!
+- Healthy:- it is keto, gluten-free, free from added sugars, vegan, paleo-friendly, whole30-friendly, and made with wholesome ingredients.
+It also does not contain any artificial ingredients; as they say, homemade is indeed best!

-- Convenient:- it can easily be made from scratch using canned or fresh tomatoes, making it absolutely convenient.
+- Convenient:- this hearty marinara sauce can easily be made from scratch using canned or fresh tomatoes, making it absolutely convenient.

-- So many uses:- use this tasty tomato sauce for your low carb and paleo pizzas, casseroles, pastas, meatloaf, meatballs or for other flavorful meals that call for tomato or spaghetti sauce.
-Not on a paleo or keto diet but still want to keep it healthy?
-Then this recipe is just the thing for you!!
+- So many uses:- use this tasty tomato sauce for your pizzas, casseroles, pastas, meatloaf, meatballs or for other flavorful meals that call for tomato or spaghetti sauce.

 You don't need much for this recipe!
 Just a handful of items from the local farmers' market or grocery store.